qluback/rugby-live-reporting-app/README.md

 # rugby-live-reporting-app
 Application to declare the events of a rugby match (scores, substitutions, injuries, etc.)

+## Stack
+React Native, Typescript

 ## TO DO
 - Database